Ben Mankiewicz: 2003–present: Turner Classic Movies

 By the early 2000s, network executives at Turner Classic Movies (TCM) began noticing high viewership numbers during the afternoon weekend hours.
 In early 2003, they held auditions in Century City, Los Angeles for an on-air host to serve the time slot.
-Mankiewicz was given his first audition, which was to compare Seven Samurai (1954) and The Magnificent Seven (1960) following a screening with two other filmmakers.
+Mankiewicz was given his first audition, which was to compare Seven Samurai (1954) and The Magnificent Seven (1960) following a screening with two other applicants.
 He passed, and his second audition was reading an introduction to The Bishop's Wife (1947) from a teleprompter.
 He returned home, where he asked his then-girlfriend to watch TCM, which was airing The Barefoot Contessa (1954), directed by his grand-uncle Joseph L. Mankiewicz.

 In 2003, Mankiewicz was hired as a host for Turner Classic Movies, making his debut appearance on September 6.
-At the time, he was the network's second host with Robert Osborne being the first.
+At the time, he was the network's second host with Robert Osborne as the first.
 To avoid imitating Osborne's style, Mankiewicz chose a loose, more casual demeanor, including sporting a goatee.
 According to Charles Tabesh, TCM's senior vice president of programming, this was encouraged.
 He reflected: "we really emphasized the differences [between them].
 We asked him to have a goatee.
 We had him in a set that was a downtown loft, and his scripts were much less reverential."
 Furthermore, Mankiewicz frequently uses sardonic humor in his on-air introductions; before a broadcast of Gigi (1958), he once joked the film was not to be confused with "Gigli, the 'Bennifer' disaster that won't get anywhere near the Oscars."
 According to Vanity Fair, Mankiewicz's early appearances were disliked among older network audiences.
 Years since, he has worn more formal attire and adopted a clean-shaven image.

-In 2012, desiring a lesser schedule due to past health concerns, Osborne began delegating weekday primetime hosting appearances over to Mankiewicz by the following year.
+In 2012, desiring a reduced schedule due to past health concerns, Osborne began delegating weekday primetime hosting appearances over to Mankiewicz by the following year.
 Mankiewicz's on-air appearances were also expanded to host the weekend programming blocks: Silent Sunday Nights and TCM Imports.
 In 2019, Jacqueline Stewart and Alicia Malone, respectively, were made the latest hosts for each block.
 In 2016, TCM partnered with The Criterion Collection to launch a streaming service, FilmStruck.
 In 2018, the service added a curated collection branded as the "TCM Select," which featured exclusive introductions by Mankiewicz.
 In November of the same year, FilmStruck ceased operations.

-In March 2017, Osborne died at the age of 84, in which Mankiewicz commemorated him, posting: "All of us at TCM are better for having known him – I know I am.
+In March 2017, Osborne died at the age of 84.
+Mankiewicz commemorated him in a post: "All of us at TCM are better for having known him – I know I am.
 His legacy is reflected in the shared love and appreciation we all have for the movies he cared so deeply about."
-He then succeeded Osborne as the channel's primetime host.
-As of 2025, Mankiewicz hosts the primetime lineup from Wednesdays to Sundays (his colleagues Dave Karger and Alicia Malone host the primetime lineup on Mondays and Tuesdays, respectively).
+He succeeded Osborne as the channel's primetime host.
+As of 2026, Mankiewicz hosts the primetime lineup from Wednesdays to Sundays (his colleagues Dave Karger and Alicia Malone host the primetime lineup on Mondays and Tuesdays, respectively).